shellieD/Blast-Off/README.md

 The idea is for the entire game to fit within the device viewport, so no scrolling is necessary.

 Javascript will be used to manipulate the DOM and insert the relevant HTML into the main container div depending on what buttons are pressed.
+This will mean that navigation buttons are unnecessary and all the information the user needs is presented to them rather than them having to look for it.

 The website will have a main landing page which when first loaded, will contain a welcome message, a brief outline of the rules of play and three buttons to select either Level One, Level Two or Level Three.